-U.S., Russia, Jordan reach ceasefire deal for southwest Syria
+Partial ceasefire deal reached in Syria, in Trump's first peace effort

 But Washington and Moscow have long been at odds over Syria.

-The United States has often called for the removal of Assad, who it blames for the shooting of protesters at the start of the conflict and, more recently, for launching chemical weapons attacks on civilians.
+The United States has often called for the removal of Assad, who it blames for shootings of protesters at the start of the conflict and, more recently, chemical weapons attacks on civilians.

 Russia and Iran strongly back the Syrian leader, who gives both countries a strategic foothold in the Mediterranean Sea.

-Despite the ceasefire deal, Tillerson said that the United States still sees "no long-term role for the Assad family or the Assad regime.
+Despite the ceasefire deal, Tillerson said the United States still sees "no long-term role for the Assad family or the Assad regime.
 And we have made this clear to everyone.
 We certainly made it clear in our discussions with Russia."

+Robert Ford, who resigned in 2014 as U.S. ambassador to Syria over policy disagreements, said the Trump administration, like that of Obama, has "no national objective for the future of Syria nor any strategy for how to secure an objective were one identified."

+By contrast, Russia's overall aim is clearer, said Ford, now a fellow at the Middle East Institute think tank in Washington.

+A group of Syrian rebels that took part in the latest peace talks in Kazakhstan this month said in a statement it had “great concern over the secret meetings between Russia and Jordan and America to conclude an individual deal for southern Syria in isolation from the north,” which it described as an unprecedented event that “divides Syria and the opposition.”

+The Syrian government and the Southern Front, the main grouping of Western-backed rebel groups in southwest Syria, did not immediately react to the ceasefire deal.
-It was not immediately clear exactly which areas of southwestern Syria would be covered by the upcoming ceasefire

-but earlier talks between the United States and Russia about a “de-escalation zone” covered Deraa province, on the border with Jordan, and Quneitra, which borders the Israeli-occupied Golan Heights.
+It was not immediately clear exactly which areas of southwestern Syria would be covered by the ceasefire but earlier talks between the United States and Russia about a “de-escalation zone” covered Deraa province, on the border with Jordan, and Quneitra, which borders the Israeli-occupied Golan Heights.

-British Defence Secretary Michael Fallon said that while he welcomed any ceasefire in Syria he wanted to see results on the ground.
+British Defence Secretary Michael Fallon welcomed any ceasefire in Syria but wanted to see results on the ground.

 "The recent history of the Syrian civil war is littered with ceasefires and it would be nice ... one day to have a ceasefire," Fallon said at an event in Washington.

-"None of these have turned out to be ceasefires, they have been broken persistently, broken by the regime and indeed broken by Russian activity itself.
-So... we welcome any ceasefire, but let's see it, let's see the results on the ground," he said.

-(Additional reporting by Yara Bayoumy, Idrees Ali and Tim Ahmann in Washington and Denis Dyomkin in Hamburg; Writing by Alistair Bell; Editing by Tom Brown and James Dalgleish)
+Additional reporting by Yara Bayoumy, Idrees Ali and Tim Ahmann and Doina Chiacu in Washington and Ellen Francis in Beirut; Writing by Alistair Bell; Editing by Yara Bayoumy and James Dalgleish